Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 #### Working with Queries

 Queries are managed separately from the question where they are used.
 This allows administrators to define a query once, and then use the query on multiple questions and potentially multiple page sets.
-To manage a query, click the &quot;Manage Queries&quot; link on the admin menu.
+To manage a query, click the "Manage Queries" link on the admin menu.
 This will bring up a screen to select an existing query to manage, or create a new query.
 There are three main sections to this page – query name, query type and query variables:

 Query Name